jadecobra/python_tdd_exercises/source/person factory.rst

   the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ is raised for ``this_year``

-* we add the new exception to our running list
+* I add the new exception to the running list

   .. code-block:: python